zmack/puppet-cloudera/README.markdown

 ##Overview

-This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html).
+This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html) on the Cloudera official [supported operating systems](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_cm_requirements.html?scroll=cmig_topic_4_1_unique_1).

 A one-maybe-two sentence summary of what the module does/what problem it solves.
 This is your 30 second elevator pitch for your module.
 Consider including OS/Puppet version it works with.

 ##Module Description

-This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html).
+This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html), a management application for Apache Hadoop.
 It follows the standards written in the [Cloudera Manager Installation Guide](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/Cloudera-Manager-Installation-Guide.html) "[Installation Path B - Installation Using Your Own Method](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_install_path_B.html)".
 By default, this module assumes that [parcels](http://blog.cloudera.com/blog/2013/05/faq-understanding-the-parcel-binary-distribution-format/) will be used to deploy [Cloudera's Distribution of Apache Hadoop (CDH)](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) and related software.
 If parcels are not desired, this module can also manage the installation of CDH including HDFS & MapReduce, Impala, Sentry, Search, Spark, HBase, and [LZO compression](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_install_lzo_compression.html).
-The module can also confiure TLS Encryption Cloudera Manager communications.
+The module can also configure TLS encryption of the Cloudera Manager communications channels.

 If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
 This section should answer the questions: "What does this module *do*?" and "Why would I use it?"